Samreay/Samreay/_posts/tutorials/2020-12-27-Linear_Regression_Regularisation.md

 2. A dataset with confounding variables.
 Not all of our features will be useful.
 3. A dataset with multicolinearity.
 Super high correlation in some of our features will cause issues.

-# A recap on the different regularization forms.
+# Regularization Recap

+There a few different types commonly employed.

 ## A normal linear model